-The letters PSTN stand for public switched telephone network.
+The letters PSTN stand for Public Switched Telephone Network.
 It is a global telephony system comprised of the public telephone networks.
 PSTN is a circuit-switched system.
 When it is used to make a call, a communication channel is established between two points.
-Copper wires carry analog data (the voices) over the channel for real-time conversations.
+Copper wires carry analogue data (the voices) over the channel for real-time conversations.

 The switched network is associated with the Internet in that PSTN can provide Internet service providers with infrastructure support.
 Telephone service that utilises traditional telephone

 equipment and is supported by the public switched telephone network may also be called plain old telephone service (POTS).
 IP telephone systems use the Internet as the communication medium, while PSTN uses direct line connections.